Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 Instead of manually performing all the steps needed to build a complete Nextor kernel ROM, it is usually more convenient to use the supplied MKNEXROM utility.
 This tool can be used to create a new Nextor kernel ROM file, but it also allows modifying an existing file by changing the mapper code and/or adding extra content in the free 1K areas present in banks 0 and 3.

-MKNEXROM is supplied as a command-line executable file for Windows only, but the source code in standard C is provided as well, so it should be easy to port it to other platforms.
+MKNEXROM is supplied as a command-line executable file for Linux only, but the source code in standard C is provided as well, so it should be easy to port it to other platforms.
+The tool is also included in [the Nextor development Docker image](TODO: link).

 The MKNEXROM tool usage syntax is as follows: